F0lak/dm_open_ref/ref/client/var/authenticate.md

 level of authentication.
 In other situations, the hub may not be available, such as from behind a firewall or on a LAN without internet access.
-In those cases, all hub access (including authentication) can be disabled by entering the command \".configuration hub-address none\" in Dream Seeker.
+In those cases, all hub access (including authentication) can be disabled by entering the command ".configuration hub-address none" in Dream Seeker.

 Connections to worlds on the same machine are not